You are here

 - The PI is required to execute the final command to submit a report or application to ensure that the PI has reviewed the entire content of the submission and has approved all information submitted, including all supporting documentation (and in doing so to make certain attestations regarding the conduct of the project and his/her involvement in it and certify that the PI is responsible for that information);

-- Exceptions to this policy are limited and must be approved by the VPR or designee.
+- Exceptions to this policy are limited and must be approved by the IO or designee.

 The SOPs must describe the procedures the IRB follows when making the determinations specified in Subsections (a) to (f) below.

 The SOPs must describe the role of IRB staff in determining whether the research is regulated by the IRB.
-In making this determination, the IRB considers the following with respect to each application for initial, amendment or continuing review:
+In making this determination, the IRB considers the following with respect to each application submitted to the IRB for initial, amendment or continuing review:

-- Is the activity described in the application research as defined in the Common Rule?
+- Is the activity described in the application human research as defined in the Common Rule?

 - Is the activity human research as defined in FDA regulations?